 Shortness of breath includes any difficulty breathing.
 You may feel as if you can’t catch your breath, are breathing very fast, or have just engaged in intense physical activity.
 If you can’t relate the shortness of breath to anxiety or physical exertion, the symptom may indicate a serious medical condition.

-What causes back pain and shortness of breath?
+Here are 11 possible causes of back pain and shortness of breath.